XiaoGeNintendo/hhsoj/README.md

 <b> Now testing version only.
 Full of bugs :D </b>

+# Where're the codes first??
+In another branch~

 # Inside the code
 I've provided an account for you to login and check code.